top of page

 Each Arrow represents one Focus that must be paid to use the following effect text.

 To gain Focus, during your Adventurer's Action simply tilt your Adventurer 45° to Exhaust them and add a Focus counter to them.
+You may also choose to Draw 1 at this time.

 Focus Icon.png